nrobinson2000/blog/donate.md

 <div id="qrcode"></div>

-# This page should automatically open my address in your bitcoin wallet.
-If your Browser + Device combination is not compatible with "bitcoin:" links, please copy the following address into your wallet.
+# This page should automatically open my address in your Bitcoin wallet.
+If your browser + device combination is not compatible with "bitcoin:" links, please copy the following address into your wallet.
 #### [**1HRNnK7E5jcpkLwSDQTWY2JDLpPcNcSi7G**](bitcoin:1HRNnK7E5jcpkLwSDQTWY2JDLpPcNcSi7G)

 </center>